Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Week 1-2: Understanding

-• Conversations with management, IT management, relevant stakeholders
+• Discussions with executive management, IT leadership, relevant stakeholders

 • Document analysis (existing policies, network diagrams, contracts)